LIVESTREAM | SOUNDbath

 PROJECT:

 Taking place along qathet waterways, LiveStream | Soundbath is a progression of work and activities evolving from lived experience in the qathet area.
-Planned to be launched and tested as part of Cultural Adaptations: Radical Reimagining symposium and exhibition at the qathet public gallery, the project includes video and audio installation, imagining and exploring place based environmental change.
+The project was launched and tested as part of Cultural Adaptations: Radical Reimagining symposium and includes collected video + soundscapes, imagining and exploring place based environmental change.

 RESEARCH:

-Through video/audio collection, water methodology discussions, landwalks, collective wading and poetic responses, LiveStream | SoundBath invites participants to consider the life of waterways and how they have evolved over time.
-Engagement activities will be located alongside local waterways and riparian corridors, foregrounding the environmental and cultural resonance of these sites.
-The installation will consist of a 12 channel live fed video stream of natural waterways looped with dissonant audio soundscape.
+Through video/audio collection, water methodology discussions, landwalks, collective wading and poetic responses, participants were asked to consider the life of waterways and how they have evolved over time.
+Engagement activities were set up alongside local waterways and riparian corridors, foregrounding the environmental and cultural resonance of these sites.
+The resulting installation consists of a 12 channel live fed video stream of natural waterways looped with dissonant audio soundscape.
 The artist team is interested in research collection of playing back water sounds as a form of sonic enrichment into places that have experienced dramatic human caused change.

 We are losing sounds through climate change, and the artists are trying to collect, record and play back the sounds into the places where they would have once been.
 This “playing places” is an experiment in which the sounds of healthy ecosystems (in this case waterways) are played into degraded areas in order to attract life back into them.